oconnor663/bao/docs/spec.md

 input length prepended to the very front.
 This makes the order of nodes on disk the same as the order in which a depth-first traversal would encounter them, so a decoder reading the tree from beginning to end doesn't need to do any seeking.
+The contents of each parent node are the concatenated hashes ("chaining values") of its left and right children.
 Here's the example input of 2049 zero bytes (two full chunks and a third chunk with just one byte), formatted as an encoded file:

 ```
 input length    |root parent node  |left parent node  |first chunk|second chunk|last chunk